TeamReel/teamreel-core-app/docs/constitutional-quickstart.md

 # Constitutional Quick-Start Guide for Developers

-Welcome to TeamReel's Constitutional Software Engineering system!
+Welcome to project's Constitutional Software Engineering system!
 This guide will help you set up and integrate constitutional enforcement into your development workflow in under 30 minutes.

 ## What is Constitutional Software Engineering?

-TeamReel's constitutional system ensures that all code adheres to proven Software Engineering (SE) principles through **mandatory automated enforcement**.
+project's constitutional system ensures that all code adheres to proven Software Engineering (SE) principles through **mandatory automated enforcement**.
 Think of it as having an experienced senior engineer reviewing every line of code for architectural quality, maintainability, and security.

 ### The 8 Constitutional Principles